joshualion/Laravel-WorldSeeder/README.md

 # Laravel-WorldSeeder
-Seeder Files for Continent, Country, States and capital cities across the globe
+Seeder Files for Continents, Countries, States, and capital cities across the globe